 “The board fully supports the election of each of the director nominees named in the proxy statement,” said Howard Clabo, a spokesman for Palo Alto, California-based Hewlett- Packard.

-Hewlett-Packard shares (HPQ) have declined 14 percent in the past year, compared with a 15 percent gain for the Standard & Poor’s 500 Index.
+Hewlett-Packard shares (HPQ:US) have declined 14 percent in the past year, compared with a 15 percent gain for the Standard & Poor’s 500 Index.
 The stock rose less than 1 percent to $21 in New York yesterday.

 New York Mayor Michael Bloomberg is founder and majority owner of Bloomberg News parent Bloomberg LP.